bgoonz/docs-collection/github/pages/configuring-a-custom-domain-for-your-github-pages-site/index.md

 ---
 title: Configuring a custom domain for your GitHub Pages site
-intro: 'You can customize the domain name of your {% data variables.product.prodname_pages %} site.'
+intro: "You can customize the domain name of your {% data variables.product.prodname_pages %} site."
 redirect_from:
   - /articles/tips-for-configuring-an-a-record-with-your-dns-provider/
   - /articles/adding-or-removing-a-custom-domain-for-your-github-pages-site/